hay/audio2text/README.md

 # audio2text
 > Python command line utility wrappers for Whispercpp and other speech-to-text utilities

+## Introduction
+This is mainly a set of useful scripts to automate Whispercpp processing, including:
+* Automatic conversion of any video or audio format `ffmpeg` supports to the WAV format Whispercpp needs

 ## Install
 1. You need to have a working executable version of [whisper.cpp](https://github.com/ggerganov/whisper.cpp), you can either place that in the root of this repo as `whispercpp` or give the